ABC 33/40: Acquisition by Sinclair Broadcast Group

 Allbritton announced the $985 million sale of its television stations to Sinclair Broadcast Group on July 29, 2013.
 In the initial version of the deal, Sinclair intended to sell the license assets of its existing Birmingham stations, WTTO and WABM, to Deerfield Media and retain operational responsibilities for those stations through shared services and joint sales agreements.

 The Allbritton–Sinclair transaction came under scrutiny for a year.
 On December 6, the FCC informed Sinclair that the deal needed to be amended or withdrawn, citing concerns in three overlap markets: Charleston, South Carolina; Harrisburg, Pennsylvania; and Birmingham.
 Its primary concern in Birmingham was the relationship between WTTO and WDBB, which Sinclair brokered.
-The commission believed that, in assigning WTTO to Deerfield, Sinclair would be breaking up a grandfathered local marketing agreement (LMA), in effect prior to 1996, causing it to no longer be grandfathered.
+The commission believed that, in assigning WTTO to Deerfield, Sinclair would be breaking up a grandfathered LMA, in effect prior to 1996, causing it to no longer be grandfathered.
 This would make WDBB attributable to Sinclair for ownership purposes and thus make the transaction violate FCC ownership limits.
 To address these and other ownership conflicts, on March 20, 2014, Sinclair and Allbritton revised the proposed transaction.
 It opted to retain WTTO, which would allow the WDBB LMA to continue; divest WABM to an independent buyer; and keep WBMA-LD, WCFT-TV, and WJSU-TV.

 After two months, Sinclair was unable to identify an interested buyer for WABM.
 It instead proposed to keep WABM, move ABC 33/40 programming to one of its subchannels, and surrender the licenses of WCFT and WJSU to the FCC.
 It chose WABM because of what it deemed its superior technical facility.
 After nearly a year of delays, Sinclair's deal to acquire Allbritton was approved by the FCC on July 24, 2014, and was completed on August 1.
 Instead of surrendering the WCFT-TV and WJSU-TV facilities, as initially planned, they were sold to Howard Stirk Holdings in transactions in 2014 and 2015 under which only the transmitter facility and license were sold.

 On September 18, 2014, ABC 33/40 was added to the multiplexes of WDBB and WABM (as 17.2 and 68.2).
 These high-power stations and WBMA-LD became the sole source of ABC 33/40 programming over the air, leaving over-the-air viewers in eastern Alabama dependent on the WJSU transmitter without the station's programming.
 By the end of 2014, subchannel 40.2 of WJSU (now WGWW) was re-added.